Deployment Environments

 Cloud-Hosted

-Cloud-hosted on-premises (on-prem) deployments such as a Virtual Private Cloud are the most common type of deployment performed by customers who want to leverage Deepgram within their own infrastructure.
-Specific configurations vary, but the Cloud Service Providers that are typically used include Amazon Web Services (AWS), Azure, and Google Cloud Platform (GCP).
-This guide details steps to set up a deployment to the cloud on an AWS instance.
+Cloud-hosted deployments such as a Virtual Private Cloud are the most common type of deployment performed by customers who want to leverage Deepgram within their own infrastructure.
+Specific configurations vary, but the Cloud Service Providers that are typically used include Amazon Web Services (AWS), Oracle Cloud Infrastructure (OCI), Microsoft Azure, and Google Cloud Platform (GCP).

-If you are using a cloud provider other than AWS, the details in this guide will still be helpful as you apply them to the specific cloud service providers you are using.
+If you are using a cloud provider not listed above, there may not yet be a custom guide for provisioning infrastructure for self-hosting Deepgram software.
+The details in this documentation will still be helpful as you apply them to the specific cloud service providers you are using.
+Please contact Support if you need additional assistance with your cloud provider of choice.

 Bare Metal

 Bare-metal servers are physical servers committed to a single user, providing direct access to all of its resources and eliminating any performance interference from shared users.
-They're ideal for high-performance computing, machine learning, big data analytics, and industries with high-security requirements.
+For those with known compute requirements and in-house expertise on managing hardware, bare-metal servers within on-premises data centers can provide significant cost savings compared to comparable cloud offerings.

-Deepgram's software is intended to be run in containers managed by a container engine.
-Containerization platforms are used to isolate, secure, and deploy applications across many different host environments and operating systems.
+Deepgram's software is intended to be run in containers .
+Containers are used to isolate, secure, and deploy applications across many different host environments and operating systems.
 Containers are more lightweight than virtual machines but provide many of the same isolation benefits.
-Deepgram's container engine of choice is Docker.
+The following container orchestration tools are officially supported:

 Firewall